MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.

 If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy WebLogic Server on Azure Virtual Machine using the Azure portal](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).
-A less automated, but still accelerated option is to skip the steps of installing JDK and WLS on the operating system by using a preconfigured Oracle or Red Hat Linux base image.
 You can find these offers in Azure Marketplace with a [query for "WebLogic base image"](https://aka.ms/wls-vm-base-images).

 ## Prerequisites